Continuing Student Fellowships

 Provost’s Diversity Fellowship for Continuing Students

-The Graduate School will award Provost’s diversity fellowships to Ph.D. students during the academic year.
-These fellowships are intended to support the degree completion of continuing students, and should be focused on advanced students likely to complete their degrees with the added financial assistance of this fellowship.
+The Graduate School will award Provost’s Diversity Fellowships to Ph.D. students during the academic year.
+These one term (fall, spring, or summer) fellowships are intended to support the degree completion of continuing students, and should be focused on advanced students likely to complete their degrees with the added financial assistance of this fellowship.

 Ph.D. students who are U.S. citizens or permanent residents and who are able to address how one or more of the following criteria apply to them are eligible: